Alexis-Ribat/mon-portfolio-bi/content/portfolio/value-investing.md

 date: 2025-12-15
 draft: false
 image: "images/System-Architecture.png"
-description: "A Python engine that automates fundamental analysis of S&P 500 stocks using Benjamin Graham's principles.
-AAAAAAAAAAAAAAAAAAAAAAAAAAS"
+description: "A Python engine that automates fundamental analysis of S&P 500 stocks using Benjamin Graham's principles. "
 ---

 * Git of the project : https://github.com/Alexis-Ribat/value_investing.git

 ---
-## Project Overview
+## Project Overview AAAAAAAAAAAAAAAAAAAAAAAAAASS

 ### Context & Problem Statement
 While there is no shortage of commercial stock screeners, I found them lacking in transparency and flexibility.
 I needed a tailored solution that would allow me to: